 As there had been no public market for our common units prior to our initial public offering, the estimated fair value of our common units had been determined by our board of directors as of the date of each incentive unit grant, with input from management, considering our most recently available third-party valuations of common stock units.
 Valuations were updated when facts and circumstances indicated that the most recent valuation was no longer valid, such as changes in the stage of our development efforts, various exit strategies and their timing, and other scientific developments that could be related to the valuation of our company, or, at a minimum, annually.
 Third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 Our common unit valuation in January 2018 was prepared using a market approach, specifically the subject company transaction method.
 The subject company transaction method solves for the total equity value which allocates a probability-weighted present value to the series B preferred unit holders consistent with the investment amount of that financing round adjusted to account for the impact of progress or changes in the business since the closing of the series B financing.
-Our common unit valuation as of June 30, 2018 was prepared using the income and market approaches simultaneously.
-Under the income approach, the hybrid method was used, which is a combination of the probability weighted expected return method, or PWERM, and the option pricing method, or OPM.
+Our common unit valuation as of June 30, 2018 was prepared using the income and market approach, the hybrid method was used, which is a combination of the probability weighted expected return method, or PWERM, and the option pricing method, or OPM.
 Under the market approach, the subject company transaction method was used.
-Within both the PWERM and OPM, the subject company transaction method was used to solve for the total equity value which allocates a probability weighted present value to the series C preferred unit holders consistent with the investment amount of that financing round.
+Within both the PWERM and OPM, the subject company transaction method was used to solve for the total equity value which allocates a probability weighted present value which allocates a probability weighted present value to the series B financing courd adjusted to account for the impact of progress or changes in the